uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Colin Wasacase became the principal of the Presbyterian school in Kenora in 1966.[^645] In keeping with past practice, his wife was made school matron.[^646] This trend continued into the 1970s, when Aboriginal people were appointed to administrative positions at numerous residential schools, including those in Mission and Kamloops, British Columbia; Blue Quills, Alberta; Prince Albert, Duck Lake, and Qu’Appelle, Saskatchewan; and Fort George, Québec.[^647]
-Although the total number of schools declined rapidly from 1969 onwards, they became a significant source of Aboriginal employment, particularly in Saskatchewan, where six schools were operated<!--x-->
-by First Nations educational authorities.
+Although the total number of schools declined rapidly from 1969 onwards, they became a significant source of Aboriginal employment, particularly in Saskatchewan, where six schools were operated <!-- page 135 -->by First Nations educational authorities.
 Of the 360 people working in the Saskatchewan schools in 1994, 220 were of Aboriginal ancestry—almost two-thirds of the total.[^648]

 Most of the Aboriginal people who were hired by the schools worked as cooks, cleaners, and handymen.